JohannesLaier/blog-go/README.md

 # Tiny Blog in Google Go #

 This project contains a tiny blog system written in golang.
+This project was developed as part of the go programming course at the DHBW Mosbach.

 ### How to set up? ###